lmi/Copernicus/README.md

 ### Description

-In this session, we will use pre-adjusted scripts derived from the **EEA Land Monitoring Repository**, with additional functionality that we’ve added to enhance the workflows.
-Participants will learn to about ARLINE data, snow and ice monitoring, and assess data using various Copernicus Land Monitoring datasets.
+In this session, we will use pre-adjusted scripts derived from the ****, with additional functionality that we’ve added to enhance the workflows.
+Participants will learn to about ....

 ### Structure

-- `..`: Contains notebook for the hands-on session for Copernicus Land monitroing service.
-- `marine/`: Contains notebook for the hands-on session for Copernicus Marine monitroing service.
-- `Land_use/`: Contains notebook for the hands-on session for Copernicus Atmosphere monitroing service.
+- `cams`: Contains notebook for the hands-on session for Copernicus Atmosphere monitroing service.

-### How to Run the Notebook

----

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to help improve this repository.
+- `../`:
+- `../`:

 ---